Panang Curry

 • Traditional Thai curries will have the entire paste pounded using a stone mortar and pestle.
 It gives the best results.

-• I like using a small grinder jar, it gives an almost perfect spice paste every time, to remove any stubborn fibers, simply press through a fine mesh strainer.
-(Adding a bit of water to the paste to dilute, helps).
-This way all those fibres will be removed perfectly.
+• I like using a small grinder jar; it gives an almost perfect spice paste every time.
+To remove any stubborn fibers, simply press through a fine mesh strainer.
+(Adding a bit of water to the paste to dilute it helps).
+This way, all those fibres will be removed perfectly.

-• You can cook this curry with only chicken, only prawns too.
+• You can cook this curry with only chicken or only prawns, too.
 It can also be made with beef.
-Cooking time for beef is longer and you can sear the beef depending on the cut you are using.
+Cooking time for beef is longer, and you can sear the beef depending on the cut you are using.

 • This curry can also be made vegetarian.
 Long beans, sugar snap peas, and bell peppers are often added.
 I love adding straw mushrooms.
 Puffed Tofu can also be added.